Amy Casey Cooks

 • Bake ~ Pour the pineapple mixture into an ovenproof dish.
 Bake until set and golden brown.

-dish of baked pudding
+A dish of baked bread pudding with pineapple.

 • Mix the ingredients well ~ Make sure the wet ingredients along with the light brown sugar, nutmeg and kosher salt are well mixed.
 After adding the pineapple and bread cubes and apple juice, be sure to completely moisten the ingredients.